Bantam Books, Inc. v. Sullivan: Majority opinion

-Justice William J. Brennan Jr. delivered the majority opinion that stated that the actions of the Rhode Island commission to Encourage Morality in Youth were unconstitutional due to their actions violating the First Amendment by placing a prior restraint on free speech.
+Justice William J. Brennan Jr. delivered the majority opinion that stated that the actions of the Rhode Island commission to Encourage Morality in Youth were unconstitutional, violating the First Amendment by placing a prior restraint on free speech.
 Justice Brennan's opinion stated that the commission's practice of notifying book distributors and retailers about "objectionable" publications, combined with implied threats of legal action, effectively made a system of informal censorship.
-Brennan states that the commission's actions made distributors and retailers weary of carrying additional adult-themed books and were under pressure to remove said publications they already have from sale.
+Brennan wrote that the commission's actions made distributors and retailers weary of carrying additional adult-themed books and were under pressure to remove said publications they already have from sale.
 Furthermore, the opinion states that the commission's practice of suppressing the distribution of certain books without a judicial determination of obscenity infringed upon constitutionally protected freedoms.

 In crafting its decision, the Court established a framework for dealing with censorship that reinforced the necessity of judicial oversight and due process.
 The ruling underscored that any attempt to restrict speech must pass stringent legal scrutiny and cannot be based on vague or broad standards that allow for arbitrary enforcement.
 The decision emphasized that prior restraints on speech should be generally presumed unconstitutional unless justified by a compelling state interest and must be implemented through a narrowly tailored lens.

 Dissent

-Justice John Marshall Harlan II dissented with the majority opinion and stated that he believed that majority did not adequately justify ruling against the commission.
+Justice John Marshall Harlan II dissented.
 He viewed the commission's actions not as an attempt to suppress freedom of expression, but rather as "an attempt to cope with a most baffling social problem" of protecting minors from exposure to obscene materials.
 Justice Harlan believed that the commission's efforts were a legitimate exercise of the state's power to safeguard public morality, particularly the welfare of children.
 He asserted that the majority failed to recognize the state's compelling interest in addressing this issue and overstated the impact on First Amendment rights.